FirespriteLtd/website/site/content/games/pages/the-playroom.md

     body: >-
       Lots of little AR Bots live inside your controller.
 Discover amazing ways to interact with them and laugh along as they fool around!
-  - title: Free Game Add-ons
-    body: >-
-      Look out for additional content for THE PLAYROOM on PlayStation®Store – including TOYMAKER, which you can download at no extra cost.
 media:
   screenshots:
     - alt: 'THE PLAYROOM '